-There have been other times in which everything seems awkward, and my writing takes on a spastic quality.
-I feel like I don't know what I'm doing.
+There have been other times in which everything seems awkward.
+Then, my writing takes on a spastic quality.
+I don't know what I'm doing.
 Both sides of my brain go haywire.
 Words churn out, but they're incoherent.
 I find myself erasing and starting over multiple times in my mind before I even get started on the page.
 It is these times when my inside and outside worlds become so misaligned and out of whack that I'd retreat into myself for days at a time.

-Even if life's obligations forced me into the light, it was obvious that I wasn't fully there.
-Whenever a moment would come, or when I felt I had to give myself a few moments by making some good sounding excuse to wander off, I would write.
-Or at the very least I would attempt to.
-Sometimes I would doodle.
-I may scribble a few verses.
-Until I wrote something I was content with I simply couldn't be right again.
+Even if life's obligations forced me into the light, I wasn't fully there.
+Whenever a moment would come, or I'd make some good excuse to wander off, I'd write.
+I'd at least attempt it.
+Sometimes, I would doodle or scribble a few lines.
+Until I wrote something I was content with, I simply couldn't be right again.

 My writing has long been my coping mechanism for struggles both within and without.
-Even after over thirty years on this earth and over two decades of expressing myself with the written word I still am not quite sure I've found that perfect place in my writing.
-I'm still not where I simply know I'm saying what it really is I want to say.
+Even after over thirty years on this earth and over two decades of expressing myself with the written word, I'm still not quite sure I've found that perfect place in my writing.
+I'm still not where I simply know I'm saying what I really want to say.

 Have you found that perfect place in your writing?
 Does that perfect place even exist?
 Whatever the case, just write on.